The Ethical Colour Report

 - a new definition devised for The Ethical Colour Report

-in 1 of 8 profiles, Jess Redgrave uses colour and material from sunflowers to create Climafibre
+In one of eight colour profiles, Jess Redgrave extracts colour and fibres from sunflowers to create Climafibre.

 “Circular design is a new name for a system we have always intuitively known..

-1 of 8 circular models - colour reclaimed from denim by Studio Sarmite
+One of eight circular models - colour reclaimed from denim by Studio Sarmite